Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

     * Rating Manager: Edit and Destroy Ratings
     * Rating Retriever: Retrieve single records of a Rating for display
 * **Border Objects:**
-    * Rating Create: Provides input to set a rating level
+    * Rating Create: Provides input to set a rating level for a new Rating object
-    * Rating Edit: Edit an existing rating
+    * Rating Edit: Edit an existing Rating
-    * Rating Display: Display a list of ratings for a user
+    * Rating Display: Display a list of ratings for a User

 Note that both the User Display UI, Sublet Search UI, and Sublet Display UI will also use the Rating Retriever Control to display Rating information on their respective pages.